 The Ottoman Empire was founded by Osman I, a leader of the Turkish tribes in Anatolia in 1299.
 Osman I expanded his kingdom, uniting many of the independent states of Anatolia under one rule.
 Osman established a formal government and allowed for religious tolerance over the people he conquered.

-Map of the Ottoman Empire in 1566
+Map of the Ottoman Empire in 1566 by Esemono

 (click picture for larger view)